USTC-IP-Lab/USTC_lab/content/en/authors/HongWan/_index.md

 Hello!
 This is Hong Wan.
 I am a Master Studentst at the School of Cyberspace Security, University of  Science and Technology of China (USTC).I received B.S. degree from Xidian university（XDU） in 2022.

 I am fortunate to be advised by [Prof. Yan Chen](https://chenyanustc.github.io/).
-My research interest lies in Pose Estimation / Tracking and Wireless Sensing / DINOv2 / RCNN /ssl_.
+My research interest lies in Pose Estimation / Tracking and Wireless Sensing / DINOv2 / RCNN /ssl_/ fuck.